vtovmasyan/Statistics/IBTrACS/report/IBTrACS-Report-victoria-tovmasyan.md

-After this, I compiled the first twelve columns (and all rows) of each season into one central file named `ibtracs-2010-2015.csv`, which can be found in the workout1 folder labeled `data`.
+After this, I compiled the first twelve columns (and all rows) of each season into one central file named `ibtracs-2010-2015.csv`, which can be found in the IBTrACS folder labeled `data`.
 This was done to make the storms data from all seasons easily accessible from one .csv file.